-The Leap strives hard to promote a community which respects and values the possibilities and dignity of all individuals, shared values of understanding, respect, tolerance, honesty, openness, kindness and sensitivity amongst all its members, aiming to enable each individual to achieve their potential.
+The Leap strives hard to promote a community that respects and values the possibilities and dignity of all individuals, shared values of understanding, respect, tolerance, honesty, openness, kindness and sensitivity among all its members, aiming to enable each individual to achieve their potential.
 The Leap encourages diversity, aware that this positively impacts our society and strengthens community bonds and relationships.
-We seek a diverse and inclusive workforce aligned to our Values.
+We seek a diverse and inclusive workforce aligned with our values.

 Staff: Both at Leap HQ and overseas we demonstrate our desire for inclusion, by encouraging diversity amongst our staff and presently have a wide range of individuals: men, women, indigenous and people of colour (BIPOC) from different and diverse backgrounds, helping us facilitate our goals and achieve our aims.
 Our staff overseas, in the field, are locally hired and trained and reflect their local culture in order to be as inclusive and diverse as possible.
 Our overseas staff will be trained and encouraged in their careers including promotion to project leaders with direct responsibility for students.
 It is our aim to hire and train UK staff from culturally diverse backgrounds.

 Leap Volunteers: We offer all our programmes to young adults from a wide range of socioeconomic and cultural backgrounds.
-This includes individuals with disabilities when its safe for those individuals to attend a program and individuals that identify themselves as persons of colour, LGBTQ+ and BIPOC.
-In order to attract and make our programs as accessible to as many people as possible, we provide comprehensive fundraising advice (including how to obtain scholarships/grants and financial aid) and advice on how to raise the money including through which organisations and channels, to provide a financial aid program for those who need assistance.
-US participants on our program can obtain college credits due to our accredited membership of the Gap Year Association (GYA).
+This includes individuals with disabilities when it's safe for those individuals to attend a programme and individuals that identify as persons of colour, LGBTQ+ and BIPOC.
+In order to attract and make our programmes as accessible to as many people as possible, we provide comprehensive fundraising advice (including how to obtain scholarships/grants and financial aid) and advice on how to raise the money including through which organisations and channels, to provide a financial aid programme for those who need assistance.
+US participants in our program can obtain college credits due to our accredited membership of the Gap Year Association (GYA).
 Our application process is need-blind.

 The Leap aims to create a caring, welcoming environment encouraging all to achieve their goals, by supporting and highlighting opportunities amongst diverse individuals in the workplace and our community.
-We believe that we are all far stronger, culturally far richer and connected when inclusion and access is a central and important factor in guiding behaviour.
-We have travelled far, and we are proud of our achievements, however we recognise that we need to strive to improve, and we are committed to doing so.
+We believe that we are all far stronger, culturally far richer and connected when inclusion and access are central and important factors in guiding behaviour.
+We have travelled far, and we are proud of our achievements, however, we recognise that we need to strive to improve, and we are committed to doing so.

 We intend to create a culture where diversity and inclusion are a priority.
 The Leap will task an employee to be responsible for diversity and inclusion, who reports to senior management quarterly to highlight progress and to further the company’s literature to further promote diversity initiatives, this includes staff training and external workshops, including industry practices.

-The Leap has identified that access and inclusion not only help provide a multinational and diverse Leap team but helps us recruit high calibre staff and participants.
+The Leap has identified that access and inclusion not only help provide a multinational and diverse Leap team but help us recruit high-calibre staff and participants.
 We welcome individuals with disabilities as well as other underrepresented and culturally diverse groups.
-It’s important to us that we continue to increase the diversity of our volunteers and continually seek to improve access to our programs.
+It’s important to us that we continue to increase the diversity of our volunteers and continually seek to improve access to our programmes.

 In order to overcome these challenges, we aim to do the following: